potassco/clorm/docs/index.rst

 integration cleaner, both in terms of code readability but also by making it easier to refactor the python code as the ASP program evolves.

-- Currently only works with Python 3.x (developed on 3.6 and 3.7)
+- Works with Python 3.x (developed on 3.6 and 3.7)
-- Tested with Clingo 5.3.0 and 5.3.1
+- Tested with Clingo 5.3 and 5.4 (dev release)

 .. toctree::